thasup/n8n-server/README.md

 This repo contains example nodes to help you get started building your own custom integrations for [n8n](https://n8n.io).
 It includes the node linter and other dependencies.

+## Deployment on Render

+### Prerequisites
+- Ensure you have a Render account
+- Node.js version 20.15 or higher

+### Deployment Steps
+1. Fork this repository
+2. Create a new Web Service on Render
+3. Connect your GitHub repository
+4. Configure the following settings:
+   - **Build Command**: `npm install && npm run build`
+   - **Start Command**: `npm start`
+   - **Runtime**: Node
+   - **Node Version**: 20.15.0

+### Build Process Details
+The build command `npm run build` executes two key steps:
+- `tsc`: Compiles TypeScript files to JavaScript
+- `gulp build:icons`: Builds project icons

+### Environment Variables
+Set the following environment variables in your Render dashboard:
+- `NODE_VERSION`: 20.15.0
+- Add any additional credentials required by your n8n nodes

+### Troubleshooting
+- Ensure all dependencies are correctly listed in `package.json`
+- Check that the build and start scripts are properly configured
+- Verify that environment variables are correctly set

+## Original Starter Guide

 To make your custom node available to the community, you must create it as an npm package, and [submit it to the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).

 ## Prerequisites